dnsimple/dnsimple-support/content/articles/multi-factor-authentication.markdown

 DNSimple's security key-based multi-factor authentication implementation is based on the [WebAuthn](https://www.w3.org/TR/webauthn/) standard.

-Both platform, e.g. [Touch ID](https://support.apple.com/en-gb/guide/mac-help/mchl16fbf90a/mac), and cross-platform authenticators, e.g. [YubiKey](https://www.yubico.com/products/), which are compatible with WebAuthn are supported.
+Both platform authenticators, e.g. [Touch ID](https://support.apple.com/en-gb/guide/mac-help/mchl16fbf90a/mac), and cross-platform authenticators, e.g. [YubiKey](https://www.yubico.com/products/), which are compatible with WebAuthn are supported.

 ## Best Practices for Multi-Factor Authentication

 To benefit from true multi-factor authentication, you must keep your one-time password authenticator application or security key, and your primary user credentials separate.
 For example, if you use your mobile device as your one-time password authenticator, you shouldn't have your primary user credentials on your mobile device.

-If you decide to use your mobile device as both your one-time password authenticator and for accessing DNSimple, you still get the added benefit of a one-time password for log in should your credentials be compromised, but you won't benefit from true multi-factor authentication.
+If you decide to use your mobile device as both your security key or one-time password authenticator and device for accessing DNSimple, you still get the added benefit of a second verification step for log in should your credentials be compromised, but you won't benefit from true multi-factor authentication.
 It's up to you to decide what level of security is important for you and your accounts.

 ## Troubleshooting multi-factor authentication {#troubleshooting}